nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### Find feature
-The `find` feature follows the sequence diagram here:
+The Find feature follows the sequence diagram here:
 <puml src="diagrams/FindSequenceDiagram.puml" width="550" />

 ### Mass Reject feature
-The `mass reject` feature follows the sequence diagram here:
+The Mass Reject feature follows the sequence diagram here:
 <puml src="diagrams/MassRejectSequenceDiagram.puml" width="550" />

 ### Delete feature
-The `delete` feature has 2 types of sequence.
+The Delete feature has 2 types of sequence.

 Deleting by index follows this sequence diagram:
 <puml src="diagrams/DeletePredicateSequenceDiagram.puml" width="550" />

 ### Statistics feature
-The `stats` feature follows the sequence diagram here:
+The Statistics feature follows the sequence diagram here:
 <puml src="diagrams/StatisticsSequenceDiagram.puml" width="550" />

 Like `ListCommand`, it does not require the use of its own parser, as it only calls upon the FilteredList of the